Call us now

 What can estates do about joint accounts?

-In some cases, it is possible to challenge survivorship rule, because it is not clear what part of the joint account funds each account holder is entitled to, or there was no joint intention that, on the death of one account holder, the survivor would automatically receive the value of the entire account.
+In some cases, people challenge the survivorship rule because it’s unclear what portion of the joint account funds each account holder owns, or there was no shared intention that the survivor would automatically receive the entire account’s value after one account holder’s death.

-Mrs Cotton’s other daughter, Mrs Drakeford, suggested that the accounts were held in joint names for convenience and Mrs Stain was simply a signatory, with no beneficial interest in the accounts.
-Although, the parties agreed that the accounts were used for convenience to pay bills, Mrs Stain claimed that Mrs Cotton had later gifted the funds held in them to her during her lifetime.
+Mrs Drakeford, Mrs Cotton’s other daughter, argued that Mrs Cotton set up the joint accounts for convenience, with Mrs Stain acting only as a signatory and having no ownership of the funds.
+Both parties agreed that they used the accounts to pay bills, but Mrs Stain claimed that Mrs Cotton later gifted her the funds during her lifetime.

 What can I do to avoid problems with joint bank/building society accounts?